Skip to main content

 condition: "The Customer expresses dissatisfaction with the agents response."

-action: "Acknowledge their frustration and ask for details about their experience so we it can be addressed properly."
+action: "Acknowledge their frustration and ask for details about their experience so it can be addressed properly."

 - display_name: "Joy check"